 Thenamaris has taken the lead early on in the ship management industry by adopting ground-breaking technologies and rigorously pursuing initiatives that can dramatically increase fuel efficiency.
 We have:

-• Installed extensive telemetry systems in 70 vessels to acquire near real time measurements from all energy intensive vessel subsystems including the propulsion plant and the main engine, the electro plant, the steam plant, the bridge navigation systems, the cargo monitoring system, the bunker tanks, the ballast water treatment plant and the exhaust gas cleaning system.
+- Installed extensive telemetry systems in 70 vessels, over the years.
+Currently, on 42 vessels, we are acquiring near real-time measurements from all energy intensive vessel subsystems, including the propulsion plant and the main engine, the electro plant, the steam plant, the bridge navigation systems, the cargo monitoring system, the bunker tanks, the ballast water treatment plant and the exhaust gas cleaning system.

 Our goal: reducing fuel consumption and CO2 emissions